-Healthy Stuffed Pepper Soup is everything you love about stuffed peppers in a fuss-free warming bowl of soup.
-With your choice of protein and cooking method (stovetop, Instant Pot or slow cooker) – ‘unstuffed’ pepper soup couldn’t be simpler!
+Stuffed Bell Pepper Soup is everything you love about stuffed peppers in a fuss-free warming bowl of soup.
+It is one pot meal ready in under 50 minutes!

 This wholesome soup is a delicious cross between meaty stuffed peppers and tomato soup that the entire family will love!